 CFSY also writes: “We believe sentencing minors to life terms sends an unequivocal message to young people that they are beyond redemption.”
 Isn’t it just so cruel to send a man who shoots a one-year-old in the face and murders him away for life?
 We are sending the message that Elkins is incapable of redemption.
 How dare we.
 All he did was murder a one-year-old baby in front of the child’s mother.
 That crime does not make him irredeemable.
 We should be ashamed of ourselves for having a system that sentences this 17-year-old baby-murdering child to life in prison.

 But what if Elkins is beyond redemption?
 Isn’t it possible that some people in this world are beyond redemption as demonstrated by their conduct?
 And isn’t it possible that some of these irredeemable people have not yet reached their 18th birthdays?
 As described in the section on the dangers of ending JLWOP, not all criminals are able to change and grow.
+The amount of depravity and evil it takes to make criminals morally capable of carrying out these types of extremely aggravated crimes can never be entirely eradicated.
+No matter what is done for them, the viciousness, hate, and moral corruption that allowed them to commit those crimes will always be inside of them.
+Unsuccessful attempts to eliminate this deeply ingrained evil are a waste of time and money.
+Those resources could be better spent on offenders who are actually capable of meaningful change.
 The idea that all people, even those like Donald Torres, who burn one and four-year-old children alive, are able to be rehabilitated is not based in reality.
 It is a fantasy based in well-intentioned but dangerous ignorance.
 We must base laws and policies on what is true, not what we wish to be true.

 JLWOP is a rare and necessary sentence given to those who act with an extreme callous disregard to the rights of others and commit horrific and evil crimes.
 It is necessary in such cases to provide justice, to protect the victims from further trauma, and to protect society from future crimes.
+It is not possible to have legal finality and justice for victims and to make them endure painful parole hearings at the same time.
+Nor is it possible for society to be completely safe from violent miscreants while at the same time releasing many of them.
 Again, I will stress that most juvenile offenders do not deserve to be incarcerated for life.
 The same can be said with most adult offenders.
 But there are some people in this world, who, for whatever reason, can never be trusted to follow the golden rule and treat others with respect and kindness.
 There are no benefits to releasing these criminals into society.
 Any possible benefits society could get from releasing such offenders are overridden by the disadvantages.
 It is not worth it to put society in danger, deny justice for victims, and inflict additional trauma on surviving victims so that extremely violent murderers can have “second chances” (or third, fourth, or tenth chances, depending on how many crimes they committed).
+It is especially not worth it to punish victims and society in these ways so that the offenders can have “second chances” when the probability of them actually becoming productive citizens is so low.
 As a society, we must choose what we value more–safety, justice, and victims’ rights or evil criminals.

 Without Conscious The Disturbing World of the Psychopaths Among Us by Dr. Robert Hare, a world-expert on psychopathy.